jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

   (e) Any interest or right to participate in the capital, assets, earnings, royalties, or other property of any company, partnership, or other person whose sole undertaking is the practice, conduct, or operation of any one or more of the professions, occupations, or businesses that may in law be practised, conducted, or operated only by persons having or possessing qualifications specified in Schedule 2 to this Act; or
   (f) A mortgage of land other than a contributory mortgage; or (g)
-  (h) a share purchased or subscribed for by an employee of a company under a share purchase scheme as defined in section OB 1 of the Income Tax Act 2004; or
+  (h) a share purchased or subscribed for by an employee of a company under a share purchase scheme as defined in section YA 1 of the Income Tax Act 2007; or
   (i) An interest in the Government Superannuation Fund; or (j)
   (k) an interest in a retirement village that is an interest exempted from this Act by section 107(1) of the Retirement Villages Act 2003.